Drought in New Mexico

 A well is said to have gone dry when water levels drop below a pump intake and the well is no longer able to produce water.
 Many New Mexicans rely on private wells for domestic water.
 Supply problems in wells may occur due to declining water levels due to the use of other wells, a failing pump, aging, buildup of mineral deposits, silt, bacteria and drought.

-You may want to start by examining your well record which describes the well construction and which may be obtained from the Office of the State Engineer web site.
+You may want to start by examining your well record which describes the well construction and which may be obtained from the New Mexico Office of the State Engineer: Water Rights Reporting System.
 The well record should show the total depth of the well and the static water level as well as the depth and thickness of the water bearing geologic formations.
 The distance between the well depth and the static water level gives you the depth of your water column.
 Seek professional help to determine the depth the pump was set upon completion and the total depth of the well to determine if you are able to lower your pump.

 The water level in the aquifer that supplies a well does not always remain the same.
 The water levels in a shallow well may fluctuate more than levels in a deeper well.
 Allow for frequent water level measurements to be taken on your well (by an experienced person) and try to observe if pumping by surrounding wells may be causing interference and whether neighboring wells are having similar water supply problems.
 After studying your water levels through time, you may discover the need to deepen your well, replace or lower the pump, address maintenance related issues or replace your well altogether.